Will Ukraine soon use its own missiles against Russia? – DW – 09/09/2024

 According to United24, the cost of the combat drone is "much lower than that of analog missiles," and further price reductions and an expansion of production are expected.
 All other information remains classified.

-However, Serhiy Shurez, director of the information and consulting company Defense, told DW that as the drone data is not yet fully available, it is not possible to accurately assess the effectiveness of the Palyanytsya.
+However, Serhiy Zgurets, CEO of the Ukrainian media company Defense Express, told DW that as the drone data is not yet fully available, it is not possible to accurately assess the effectiveness of the Palyanytsya.

 "At the moment, range is the only parameter that helps us to evaluate the weapon, however, the range is not the most important thing, but rather the weight of the warhead and the accuracy of the hit."